WeTechHK/Universal-BCOS-DOC/source/advance/bootnodes/index.md

 ---
-title: Introduction to Ethereum Bootnodes
+title: Introduction to Universal BCOS Bootnodes
 description: The basic information you need to understand bootnodes
 lang: en
 ---

-When a new node joins the Ethereum network it needs to connect to nodes that are already on the network in order to then discover new peers.
-These entry points into the Ethereum network are called bootnodes.
+When a new node joins the Universal BCOS network it needs to connect to nodes that are already on the network in order to then discover new peers.
+These entry points into the Universal BCOS network are called bootnodes.
 Clients usually have a list of bootnodes hardcoded into them.
-These bootnodes are typically run by the Ethereum Foundation's devops team or client teams themselves.
+These bootnodes are typically run by the Universal BCOS Foundation's devops team or client teams themselves.
 Note that bootnodes are not the same as static nodes.
 Static nodes are called over and over again, whereas bootnodes are only called upon if there are not enough peers to connect to and a node needs to bootstrap some new connections.

 ## Connect to a bootnode {#connect-to-a-bootnode}